sanu151/React-JS/README.md

 - Consider using a CSS framework or styled components for styling.
 - Explore React's rich ecosystem of libraries and tools for building complex applications.

-By following these steps, you'll have a basic React component created and ready to be used in your application.

 ### props and destructuring in React